Cover photo

 K: How long have you been in the music scene?

 C: My life in music started at 12.
 I studied percussion in middle school, and I studied with a teacher.
 I got a chair in the Kansas City Symphony and played percussion.
 And in the midst of all that during high school, at the same time (as) playing in the orchestra, I was playing drums in punk rock bands.
-And, when I did undergrad, I studied music composition and acoustical engineering.
+And, when I did undergrad, I studied music composition and acoustic engineering.

 K: What were some of the punk bands you played in - are there any recordings?

 C: Area 51, mainly.
-No, recording was too expensive in the '90s.
+No, recording time was a bit too expensive in the '90s.

 K: Oh OK.